-Coaxial cables connections (particularly serial digital video connections) shall be made with high-quality double-screened coaxial cables such as Belden 8281 or BBC type PSF1/2M and Belden 1694A (for 3Gbps).
+Coaxial cables connections (particularly serial digital video connections) shall be made with high-quality double-screened coaxial cables such as Belden 8281 or BBC type PSF1/2M, Belden 1694A (for 3Gbps) and Belden 4694R (for 12Gbps).

 D-TYPE CONNECTORS

 D-type connectors shall have metal shells making good RF contact with the cable screen.
 Connectors having "dimples" which improve the contact between the plug and socket shells, are recommended.